 For those patients seeking more detailed information and references I recommend Dr. Siggurdson’s excellent post on Lp(a)

 There is a Lipoprotein(a) Foundation with reasonably informative and accurate website you can peruse here for more information.

 Finally, if you want to delve deeply into the data check out this recent JACC review here.

-The graphs above and this figure
+The graphs above

 showing the proposed pro-inflammatory, pro-atherogenic and pro-thrombotic pathways of Lp(a) are from that article.